JuliaPlots/ExamplePlots.jl/docs/index.md

-# Intro
+# Intro to Plots in Julia

 **Author: Thomas Breloff (@tbreloff)**

-Plots is a plotting API and toolset.
+Data visualization has a complicated history, with plotting software making trade-offs between features vs simplicity, speed vs beauty, and static vs dynamic.
+Some make a visualization and never change it, others must make updates in real-time.

+Plots is a visualization interface and toolset.
+It sits above other visualization "backends", connecting commands with implementation.
+If one backend does not support your desired features, or make the right trade-offs, just switch to another backend with one command.
+No need to change your code.
+No need to learn something new.
+Plots might be the last plotting package you ever learn.

 My goals with the package are:

 - **Intuitive**.
 Start generating complex plots without reading volumes of documentation.
 Commands should "just work".
 - **Concise**.
 Less code means fewer mistakes and more efficient development/analysis.